chrisrraP/Network-File-Sharing-and-Permissions/README.md

 <p>
 <img src="https://github.com/chrisrraP/configure-ad/blob/main/DC-1%20Add%20User%20Role.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Log into the domain server and enable ICMPv4 TCP Protocols on Windows Firewall.
 Once connectivity is established between both machines, Install Active Directory and add a domain.
 The machine restarts by default and log back in with the new domain created and the pre-existing username.
 Create three Organizational Units (OU).
 Name them "Admins", "Employees" "Securtiy_Group".
 Right-click into each of these folders an add a couple users.
 Give the user in the Admins folder administrator properties by adding them to the "Domain Admins" group.
-Right-click inside the security group folder and add a group called "accounting".
-Add a user without admin properties as a member to this group.
-They will be able to access the "accounting" folder that is in the C:\ drive.
 </p>
 <br />